Barış Manço: 7'den 77'ye and 1990s

 In 1988, 7'den 77'ye (From 7 to 77), a TV show directed and presented by Manço, began to run on TRT 1, the Turkish state television channel.
 It was a combined music, talk show, and documentary programme which was a major hit during the eight years it was on air.
 Manço traveled to almost 150 countries for the show.
-"Adam Olacak Çocuk (The Child Will Become A Man)", a section of the show dedicated to children, strengthened Manço's popularity among younger audiences.
+"Adam Olacak Çocuk (The Child That Will Become A Man)", a section of the show dedicated to children, strengthened Manço's popularity among younger audiences.

 Although his fame continued in the 1990s thanks to the success of his TV show, which was popular with all age groups, his music in this period was not as successful as it had been in previous decades.
-The albums Mega Manço (1992, Great Manço) and Müsadenizle Çocuklar (1995) were considered the weakest offerings of his career despite the limited success of the 1992 children's hit Ayı (The Bear).
-On the other hand, in 1995 he toured in Japan with Kurtalan Ekspres, which leding to Live In Japan (1996), his only live album.
+The albums Mega Manço (1992, Great Manço) and Müsadenizle Çocuklar (With your permission, children) (1995) were considered the weakest offerings of his career despite the limited success of the 1992 children's hit Ayı (The Bear).
+On the other hand, in 1995 he toured in Japan with Kurtalan Ekspres, which leding to Live in Japan (1996), his only live album.
 He released two albums in that country and gained recognition as "the man who writes songs about vegetables", referring to "Domates, Biber, Patlıcan" ("Tomato, Pepper, Aubergine") and "Nane, Limon Kabuğu" (Mint, Lemon Rind), two of his hit songs from the 1980s.